 The Project on Student Debt, an initiative of the Institute for College Access & Success, a nonprofit independent research and policy organization, offers sound advice and information to consider when applying for a private alternative educational loan.

-*A college's cost of attendance includes actual tuition, fees and room and standard allowances for meal service, books and supplies, transportation, and personal expenses.
+*A college's cost of attendance includes actual tuition, room and standard allowances for meal service, books and supplies, transportation, and personal expenses.